Drake Admission Requirements

 |Less than 21||Low||<44%|

 You will need very good grades in high school to get into Drake University.
 The average high school GPA of the admitted freshman class at Drake University was 3.7 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #1 in Iowa for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Drake accepts 69% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|